Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Formulation of the problem

-It is convenient to consider an augmented flow domain in the $z$-plane consisting of the original channel plus its reflection in the real axis, so that there are now two bubbles within the flow domain which are the mirror reflection of one another with respect to the centreline (real axis) of the extended cannel --- in such extended domain the solution is periodic in the $y$ direction with period $2\pi$.
-The extended domain in the $\zeta$-plane, to be denoted by $F_0$, is obtained by adding to $D_\zeta$ its reflection in the unit circle $C_0$, thus generating an extended annulus:
+It is convenient to consider an augmented flow domain in the $z$-plane consisting of the original channel plus its reflection in the real axis, so that there are now two bubbles within the flow domain, which are the mirror reflection of one another with respect to the centerline (real axis) of the extended channel.
+In such extended domain the solution becomes periodic in the $y$ direction with period $2\pi$.
+The extended domain in the $\zeta$-plane, to be denoted by $F_0$, is obtained by adding to $D_\zeta$ its reflection in the unit circle $C_0$, denoted by $\varphi_0(D_\zeta)$, thus generating an extended annulus:

 as shown in Fig.~\ref{fig:1d}.
 The function $z(\zeta,t)$ thus maps $F_0$ to the extended channel in the $z$-plane defined above.